 Other family members (who are not exempt)—for example, aunts, uncles, cousins, nieces, nephews, foster children, and other more distant relatives—are taxed at the following rate:

 Charitable organizations formed in other states besides Iowa are taxed at 10%, and for-profit corporations and firms (including charitable organizations that don't qualify under the IRS Code) are taxed at 15%.

 The value of the net estate is often needed to determine how much each beneficiary inherits.
 (Sometimes beneficiaries inherit shares of the net estate—for example, a third of it, or half of it.)
 It is also used to determine whether an estate is exempt from inheritance tax.
 Estates under $25,000 are completely exempt.

-Gross estate.
-The executor must first add up the market value of all the property in the estate, to arrive at the gross estate.
+To calculate the net estate, first determine the "gross estate" by adding up the market value of all the property in the estate.
 If the deceased person was an Iowa resident, this includes all property that the person owned at death.
 For a nonresident, only Iowa real estate and other tangible assets located in Iowa are included.

 If an inheritance tax return is required, it's the job of the personal representative (executor or administrator) to file it and pay the tax.
 Just one return is filed, even if several people owe tax.
-If the personal representative doesn't file the return, or if there isn't a personal representative because there's no probate court proceeding, beneficiaries are responsible for doing it.
+If the personal representative doesn't file the return, or if there isn't a personal representative because there's no probate court proceeding, the beneficiaries are responsible for doing it.

 If there is a probate proceeding, it can't be closed until the Iowa Department of Revenue issues an inheritance tax clearance.
 This terminates an automatic inheritance tax lien on property in the estate.

-The tax return, along with copies of the deceased person's will, trust, and federal estate tax return (if any) must be filed with the Iowa Department of Revenue.
+The tax return, along with copies of the deceased person's will, trust, and federal estate tax return (if any), must be filed with the Iowa Department of Revenue.
 Appraisals of certain assets may also be required.